 AFCAT Interview Centres

-The AFCAT exam-chosen candidates will be eligible for the AFSB seat selection procedure.
+AFCAT exam-chosen students will be eligible for the AFSB seat selection procedure.
 To create their call letter, they will need to choose one location and date from the official list of AFSB exam facilities.
 It is advised to select the AFSB interview site that is closer to your present location.
-The following are all of the AFCAT exam centres where the AFSB interview will take place:
+The following are all of AFCAT exam centres where the AFSB interview will take place:

 How to Prepare for Questions Asked in AFCAT Interview?

-• The first step is understanding the entire AFSB interview process.
-Once familiar with the procedure, complete the form accurately, ensuring your branch preferences align with your choices.
-Seek assistance if needed.
+- Start by understanding the complete AFSB interview process.
+Once you are familiar with the procedure, fill out the form carefully, ensuring your branch preferences match your interests.

-• Prepare for psychological tests by enhancing writing speed and efficiency through online resources.
+- For psychological tests, improve your writing speed and efficiency using online resources.

-• Don't overlook basic questions related to your academic background, particularly for technical entries.
+- Do not forget to review basic questions related to your academic background, especially if you are applying for technical entries.

 Documents Required for AFCAT Interview Process

-The following list of documents must be carried by candidates who are scheduled to appear for the AFCAT interview process:
+The following list of documents must be carried by students who are scheduled to appear for AFCAT interview process:

 Are you feeling lost and unsure about what career path to take after completing 12th standard?